 How do I Manage Housework and Other Tasks Working From Home

 I ignore it.
 Seriously, if I am working from home, I have to shut myself off and ignore any housework that needs to be done.
-My kids and I do it together.
+My kids and I do it together at specified times.